ahilbers/importance_subsampling/README.md

 ## Acknowledgements

-Models are constructed in the modelling framework _Calliope_, created by Stefan Pfenninger and Bryn Pickering.
+Models are constructed in the modelling framework `Calliope`, created by Stefan Pfenninger and Bryn Pickering.
 See [callio.pe](callio.pe) or the following paper for details:

 - Pfenninger et al., (2018).
 Calliope: a multi-scale energy systems modelling framework.
-Journal of Open Source Software, 3(29), 825, doi:10.21105/joss.00825
+Journal of Open Source Software, 3(29), 825, doi:10.21105/joss.00825.

 The demand and wind dataset is based on work by Hannah Bloomfield et al. Details can be found in the following papers: